vtphan/Code4Brownies/README.md

 + Instructor and students install [Sublime Text 3](https://www.sublimetext.com/3).

-+ Instructor runs the server on his or her laptop and inform students of the server IP address.
++ Instructor runs the server on his or her laptop and informs students of the server IP address.

 + Students and instructor set the IP address.  ["Set information" on the menu]